 Declaration:

-IParent/Guardian of

-hereby give permission for my son/daughter to be tra nsported in a private vehicle.
+I_____Parent/Guardian of hereby give permission for my son/daughter to be transported in a private vehicle.

 Signature of Parent (or) Guardian Date

-Principal's Signature Date
+Principal's Signature

+Date

 Consent and Authorization:

-I have read and understand all of the information my child in all team activities.
-I give consent for of town trips and will not hold the school respons to or from another school, practice, competition, event of an emergency, I also give consent and reasonably necessary for the welfare of my child my child to accompany the teasible in case of accident or injuor any school event.
-If I cannauthorize the school to obtain am as a member on out ury whether it is en-route not be reached in the medical care as is
+I have read and understand all of the information and consent form.
+I consent to the participation of my child in all team activities.
+I give consent for my child to accompany the team as a member on out of town trips and will not hold the school responsible in case of accident or injury whether it is en-route to or from another school, practice, competition, or any school event.
+If I cannot be reached in the event of an emergency, I also give consent and authorize the school to obtain medical care as is reasonably necessary for the welfare of my child if he/she is injured in the course of school activities

 Parent/Guardian Signature